vnallam09/datafun-04-notebooks/README.md

 ---

-## Step 3: Set up Virtual Environment
+### Step 3: Set up Virtual Environment

 Next, create and activate a virtual environment for this project.
 Also install additional dependencies required for this project.
 See [requirements.txt](requirements.txt) for detailed instructions.

-1. Create .venv
+A. Create .venv
-2. Activate .venv
+B. Activate .venv
-3. Install dependencies into .venv
+C. Install dependencies into .venv

----
+D. Select VS Code interpreter to use .venv

-## Step 4: Create a Jupyter Notebook and Create/Set Kernel
+### Step 4: Create a Jupyter Notebook and Create/Set Kernel

 ### Create a new notebook